 - your lawyer to prepare your asylum claim

 - a professional interpreter to attend appointments with your lawyer

 - translation of evidence

-Legal aid generally cannot pay for a lawyer to go to your asylum interview with you unless you are in a detention centre.
-It also cannot pay for work on asylum appeals that have poor prospects of succeeding or for someone to change to a new legal aid lawyer (unless there is a very strong reason).
+Legal aid usually cannot pay for a lawyer to call the Home Office to register an asylum claim on your behalf, or to attend your asylum interview with you unless you are in detention.
+It cannot pay for work on asylum appeals that are unlikely to be successful.

 Legal aid will allow a change to a new legal aid lawyer only if there is a very strong reason.

 If you are detained by the Home Office and need a legal aid lawyer, ask the Welfare Office to sign you up for a legal surgery.

 Make sure you work hard with your lawyer to prepare your case.
 Ask questions if you think more should be done.
 If you are worried about the work done on your case, we might be able to help – please contact us.

 There are not enough legal aid lawyers for everyone who needs one.
 UKLGIG can sometimes help people who have not been able to find a lawyer themselves.